An Italian Dish, Ellen Shick

 Patisserie Angelica, Sebastopol – Gergana Karabelov

 Patisserie Angelica is a cozy, Parisian-style café serving delectable pastries, coffees, and High Tea.
-Specialty cakes artfully and custom designed.
+Specialty cakes are artfully and custom-designed.
 Non-GMO & organically focused.
-95% of all our products are house made.
-It’s really true; baked goods, cakes, fillings, buttercream, curds, preserves, jams, jellies, to name a few.
+95% of all our products are house-made.
+It’s true; baked goods, cakes, fillings, buttercream, curds, preserves, jams, and jellies, to name a few.
 We even make our own mocha mix for coffee.
-No artificial preservative laden synthetic food colors are used, ours are all natural plant based colors.
-Snail of Approval recipient.
+No artificial preservative-laden synthetic food colors are used, ours are all natural plant-based colors.

 Relish Culinary Adventures, Healdsburg – Donna Del Rey